National Portrait Gallery and Wikimedia Foundation copyright dispute

+The NPG accepted that the artworks depicted were in the public domain, but contended that they owned exclusive rights to their reproductions, demanding that they be removed from Wikimedia Commons.
+The images were not deleted and, following criticism of the NPG's stance from the Wikimedia Foundation and the Electronic Frontier Foundation, the NPG did not pursue the matter further.

+An unrelated 2023 Court of Appeal judgement clarified that, in England and Wales, no new copyright is created in making a photographic reproduction of a two-dimensional public domain artwork.
+The NPG website continues to assert ownership of copyright.

 NPG claims

-In 2009, a letter sent by representatives of Britain's National Portrait Gallery stated that Derrick Coetzee had downloaded more than 3,300 high-resolution images from the gallery's database of images and had posted them for re-use on Wikimedia Commons.
+In 2009, a letter sent by the representatives of Britain's National Portrait Gallery stated that Derrick Coetzee had downloaded more than 3,300 high-resolution images from the gallery's database of images and had posted them for re-use on Wikimedia Commons.